Due: Mon Feb 4 11:59 pm

 assertthe result from every allocation request.
 Allocation failures are rare but deadly.

-read_lineis the address of a dynamically-allocated piece of memory.
+read_lineshould return the address of a dynamically-allocated piece of memory storing the next line.
 The client is responsible for deallocating this memory with

 freewhen no longer needed.

 - You should need to use only the

 fgetsfile I/O function, and not any other functions such as